The-Marcy-Lab-School/7-x-x-resource_knex-getting-started-template/README.md

 That's it!
 You're done with this repo, now everything should be done through your main project!

 # Using Knex
-You don't *need* any of the scripts we added.
-The reason that they're there is for documentation.
+Technically, you don't *need* any of the scripts we added.
+You can just use `npx knex <whatever command>` to get things done.
+However, I'm willing to bet, you'll forget the literal commands to run migrations and seeds and whatnot.
+The reason that they're in the `package.json` is for documentation.
 It's called "readable code" and it's a good practice to get into.
 No need to google syntax, it's right there in your package.json!

 Adding another model is easy, you just have to import the `knex.js` file in the `models` directory.
 You can see the example model in `db/models/example.js`.